xonq/xonq/README.md

 ## Hi there, microbial enthusiasts and mushroom lovers 🍄🦠

-I love big microbial data and evolutionary theory!
+I love big microbe genomics, evolutionary theory, and public health!
 Meet me at their confluence. 🌊

 - 🔭 I’m currently working on automated viral genomics, *C. auris* epidemiological analysis, and rabies characterization
 - 💬 Ask me about bouldering! 🧗‍♂️